Parrots of New Zealand: Endemic species

 Apart from the occasional bird blown in from Australia, all the parrot species naturally occurring in New Zealand are found nowhere else (endemic).
 There are nine surviving parrot species endemic to New Zealand.

 The mainland species are the kea (Nestor notabilis), the New Zealand kākā (Nestor meridionalis), the kākāpō (Strigops habroptilus), and three species of kākāriki: the yellow-crowned parakeet (Cyanoramphus auriceps), the red-crowned parakeet (Cyanoramphus novaezelandiae) and the orange-fronted parakeet (Cyanoramphus malherbi).
+Several subspecies of kākāriki are endemic on New Zealand’s outlying islands.

 The other New Zealand parrot species are the Chatham kākā (Nestor chathamensis), which is extinct, the Chatham parakeet (Cyanoramphus forbesi) from the Chatham Islands, the Antipodes parakeet (Cyanoramphus unicolor), and the Reischek's parakeet (Cyanoramphus hochstetteri) endemic to Antipodes Islands.

 The total kākāpō population is It is being carefully managed to save it from extinction.
 The orange-fronted parakeet is Critically Endangered, the kākā is listed as Vulnerable, and the kea is Endangered.